MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 - Customize Teams to highlight the apps that are most important for your users.
 You choose the apps to pin and set the order that they appear.
 - Control whether users can pin apps to Teams.

-Apps are pinned to the app bar, which is the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients (iOS and Android).
+Apps are pinned to either of two places

+- The app bar, which is the bar on the left side of the Teams desktop client and at the bottom of the Teams mobile clients (iOS and Android).

+- The messaging extensions area at the bottom of the compose message area.

 |Teams desktop client  |Teams mobile client |
 |---------|---------|